george0815/TESLOR/README.md

 Extremely simple load order editor for mainline Bethesda games.
-Users can see their load order, reorder it, see mods' master files, see how many records mods overrite, and check which mods conflict with each other.
+Users can see their load order, reorder it, see mods' master files, see how many records mods overwrite, and check which mods conflict with each other.

 ### Games supported:
 Morrowind <br/>